jasonkuhrt/repro-ts-lib-types-reference/README.md

 ### A Fix

 Author modifies `package-lib` manifest to export its types directly (no ESM namespace or EMS re-export) in an entrypoint in its manifest as follows.
-Project does not have to interact with this entrypoint at all.
-Its mere presence enables the other entrypoints of `package-lib` to work as expected.

 ```json
 {